What is Folliculitis?

 Anyone can get folliculitis, but certain things may make you more susceptible to infection.
 For example:

-- Patients with suppressed or weak immune systems, like people with diabetes, HIV/AIDS, chronic leukemia, or patient who have had an organ transplant.
+- Patients with suppressed or weak immune systems, like people with diabetes, HIV/AIDS, chronic leukemia, or patients who have had an organ transplant

 Signs of Folliculitis: